petterh/textedit/docs/Chapter-13-About-Dialogs.md

 ![The Options Dialog](Chapter-13-About-Dialogs-Figure16.bmp)

-**Figure 16: The Options Dialog.** The icons on the left are illustrative only; they do not reflect state in any way.
+**Figure&nbsp;16: The Options Dialog.** The icons on the left are illustrative only; they do not reflect state in any way.

 It is a little bit more complex, interaction-wise, than the About dialog.
 AboutDlg can get along with just the default onDlgCommand method defined in the Dialog base class, whereas OptionsDlg needs its own: